Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Additional considerations on macroscopic models

 with $\Ub_T$ being defined via~\eqref{def:UTKeps0}. \end{itemize}

-\begin{remark} Note that, under the parameter scaling~\eqref{ass:epsscal3APP}, in the asymptotic regime $\varepsilon \to 0^+$ from~\eqref{eq:Boltz_coll_2} one formally finds the expression for $p$ given by~\eqref{eq:pclosure1} -- i.e. if assumptions~\eqref{ass:epsscal3APP} hold then~\eqref{eq:pclosure1} is the actual expression for $p$ and not only a closure approximation -- which makes it possible to compute explicitly all moments of the normalised distribution of the cell population $p$, including the average velocity and the variance-covariance matrix defined via~\eqref{def:U} and~\eqref{def:rhoD}.
-Moreover, note that, under the parameter scaling~\eqref{ass:epsscal2}, making the ansatz~\eqref{def:neps0} -- i.e. assuming that the normalised distribution of the cell population in the phenotype space $n$ is fully determined by the local environmental conditions -- one could formally reduce the model~\eqref{eq:govern2} to the model~\eqref{eq:govern3APP}. \end{remark}
+\begin{remark} Note that, under the scaling~\eqref{ass:epsscal3APP}, in the asymptotic regime $\varepsilon \to 0^+$ from~\eqref{eq:Boltz_coll_2} one formally finds the expression for $p$ given by~\eqref{eq:pclosure1} -- i.e. if assumptions~\eqref{ass:epsscal3APP} hold then~\eqref{eq:pclosure1} is the actual expression for $p$ and not only a closure approximation -- which makes it possible to compute explicitly all moments of $p$, including the average velocity and the variance-covariance matrix defined via~\eqref{def:U} and~\eqref{def:rhoD}.
+Moreover, note that, under the scaling~\eqref{ass:epsscal2}, making the ansatz~\eqref{def:neps0} -- i.e. assuming that the normalised distribution of the cell population in the phenotype space $n$ is fully determined by the local environmental conditions -- one could formally reduce the model~\eqref{eq:govern2} to the model~\eqref{eq:govern3APP}. \end{remark}

-\paragraph{Hyperbolic limit of the phenotype-structured kinetic equation} Under the parameter scaling~\eqref{ass:epsscal3APP}, it is also possible to derive a more accurate closed macroscopic model through the hyperbolic limit of the phenotype-structured kinetic equation~\eqref{eq:Boltz_coll_2:strong}.
-This model consists of a first order in $\varepsilon$ correction to the PDE~\eqref{eq:govern3APP} (i.e. the PDE~\eqref{eq:govern3}), which is derived by means of an asymptotic procedure whereby one starts from the phenotype-structured kinetic equation~\eqref{eq:Boltz_coll_2:strong} under the parameter scaling~\eqref{ass:epsscal3APP} and makes the Chapman-Enskog expansion~\eqref{ass.CE} for $f_{\varepsilon}$ -- see subsection~\ref{mesomacromodels}.
+\paragraph{Hyperbolic limit of the phenotype-structured kinetic equation} Under the scaling~\eqref{ass:epsscal3APP}, it is also possible to derive a more accurate closed macroscopic model through the hyperbolic limit of the phenotype-structured kinetic equation~\eqref{eq:Boltz_coll_2:strong}.
+This model consists of a first order in $\varepsilon$ correction to the PDE~\eqref{eq:govern3APP} (i.e. the PDE~\eqref{eq:govern3}), which is derived by means of an asymptotic procedure whereby one starts from the phenotype-structured kinetic equation~\eqref{eq:Boltz_coll_2:strong} under the scaling~\eqref{ass:epsscal3APP} and makes the Chapman-Enskog expansion~\eqref{ass.CE} for $f_{\varepsilon}$ -- see Section~\ref{mesomacromodels}.